nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

 Udacity Deep Learning Nanodegree Project #1.

 * This repo is about how to make predictions about Bike Sharing Patterns with our first built Neural Network.
-* You can refer to Original Udacity repo [here](https://github.com/udacity/deep-learning-v2-pytorch);in project-bikesharing folder.
+* You can refer to Original Udacity repo [here](https://github.com/udacity/deep-learning-v2-pytorch); in project-bikesharing folder.

 # Dataset Background